BAPS Charities: Education

 In India, it supports organizations which fund 5,000 scholarships to needy students each year, operates 10 schools and 8 colleges in addition to supporting other colleges, schools, and hostels.
 It supports organizations that provide professional development opportunities to teachers to help them be more effective in the classroom and runs education awareness campaigns to encourage parents to understand the importance of education for their children.
 Through volunteer-led classes, these organizations are working towards achieving 100 percent literacy in Indian villages.

-The UK chapter partnered with the charity KIDS to help provide support for home learning and other educational services for disabled children and their families.
-It also partnered with the charity Barnardo's to help with the counseling, education, and training services of vulnerable children and teenagers.

-In North America, it organizes annual seminars for professional development where workshops help youth develop interpersonal skills, public speaking, management skills.
-The organization recently partnered with the Silicon Valley Education Foundation and local elementary schools to help public education in areas of need improve achievement in math and science.
-Volunteers have also organized awareness lectures on the safe use of technology in education and the dangers of cyber-bullying.
-It raises funds from walkathons to support libraries and book banks in underserved areas around the world.

 Environment

 The charity manages several programs designed to protect and improve the environment.
 Volunteers across the world have raised ecological awareness and promoted conservation by employing energy-efficient technologies, such as solar power and biogas and organizing large-scale tree planting campaigns and recycling programs.
 The charity has planted 1.5 million trees in 2,170 villages.
 In India, it supports organizations that lead campaigns to improve water supply and conservation and helped secure safe water consumption for communities.
 These organizations have conducted almost 500 rainwater-harvesting projects globally.
 The organization has also recharged 5,475 wells in 338 villages.
 It supports organizations that arrange 'cattle care' centers to research and improve cattle in India and to support areas experiencing drought or other emergencies; they also provide free veterinary services and help provide food and water for cows, buffaloes, and bulls owned by area farmers.

 The organization has undertaken tree planting programs in over 2,000 villages, with over 1.5 million trees planted.
 The organization has established paper and aluminum recycling programs in the UK, USA, and India and used funds generated from this to support other charitable activities.
 Globally, it has recycled over 10,000 tons of paper and 7 million aluminum cans.

-The UK chapter has teamed up with Thames21, a leading waterway charity, to clean up Brent Feeder Canal of litter.
-In observance of Climate Week, it organized a clothes recycling drive.